Parenting

 Every evening, Reena would run to him with her drawings.

-Bright colors.
+Bright colours.
 Happy faces.
 Little stories in every sketch.

 She would stand there, waiting…